 OTHER SALES OPTIONS

-You may be able to have a garage sale (even better if your neighborhood has one that you can get in on).
+You may be able to have a garage sale (even better if your neighborhood has one that you can get in on); this is where being able to take credit and debit cards can considerably increase sales.
 We also some items in consignment shops.
 I sold some coins, jewelry, and silverware to specialty dealers.
 I discovered that many of my treasures didn’t have a lot of value to others.

 A friend remarked that he tried to list a few things for sale every day so that he didn’t have to list, show or ship too many at any one time, and so that there was steady progress.
 “Otherwise,” he said “it’s easy for a week to pass and you still haven’t gotten rid of anything.”